McLaughlin nabs IndyCar win at Barber over Grosjean

 “It worked out well,” he said.
 “We had a very fast car.
 Any time we had clear air, we were pumping out some seriously fast times.
 That last sequence was where we gained a ton of track position.”

-Defending champion Pato O’Ward finished fourth and spent the first part of the race warily keeping an eye on Scott Dixon, who had fumed after contact sent him nose first into a tire barrier at Long Beach.
+Defending race winner Pato O’Ward finished fourth and spent the first part of the race warily keeping an eye on Scott Dixon, who had fumed after contact sent him nose first into a tire barrier at Long Beach.

-Alex Palou, the 2021 winner, was fifth.
+Alex Palou, the 2021 winner at Barber was fifth.
 Three-time Barber winner Josef Newgarden never recovered from apparent suspension issues after early contact with Felix Rosenqvist.

 STAYING PUT